At a Glance

 - Negotiate consents and permissions from 3rd parties (Landlords etc)

-- Ensure any disputes between Landlords and Tenants are resolved promptly with minimum disruption and cost to the business
+- Ensure any disputes between Landlords and Tenants are resolved promptly with the minimum disruption and cost to the business

 - Liaise with other departments to resolve operational issues quickly and efficiently